FS2020-USER-TESTER/GNS530W_CDI_MOD_FOR_C310R/README.md

-# GNS530W_CDI_MOD_FOR_C310R
+# GNS530W_CDI_MOD_FOR_C310R VERSION 1.0.1

-This mod changes the Blackbird C310R to improve compatibility with WT provided GNS530W including split CDI.
+This mod patches the Blackbird C310R to improve compatibility with early release WT GNS530W including split CDI.
+The GNS530W is currently available optionally in Marketplace but will become the standard GPS implementation in 2023.
-All aircraft config changes recommended by WT are included.
+All aircraft config changes recommended by WT document are included.

+This mod is not supported by Blackbird.

 ## Install